Conduct a Free South Carolina Probation Search: Record Lookup

 This resource explores the various custodians of public records on probation and how to access them.
 It also discusses probation violations, how to contact a probation officer, and how to find out if someone was released on parole.

-How To Run a Free South Carolina Probation Search To Check an Individual’s Status
+How To Run a Free South Carolina Probation Search (Check Any Individual’s Status)

 The simplest option for performing a probation search in South Carolina is the state’s Department of Probation, Parole & Pardon Services.1 The department can be reached by writing to: